-The announced levels for the next Transpacific Eastbound General Rate Increase (GRI) and Bunker Fuel Adjustments from the carriers are listed below.
+The announced levels for the next Transpacific Eastbound Generate Rate Increase (GRI) and Bunker Fuel Adjustments from the carriers are listed below.

 Shipping containers are being delayed for up to three weeks, threatening timely holiday goods delivery to retailers, due to a dearth of transportation equipment and possible labor slowdowns at the the Ports of Los Angeles and Long Beach.

 The delays are affecting retailers including JC Penney Co, Macy’s, Kohl’s, Nordstrom, American Eagle, Ralph Lauren and Carter’s, according to three people with inside knowledge of the situation.
 Retail giant Wal-Mart recently diverted 300 TEUs to Oakland to avoid the bottlenecks, one source said.
 Wal-Mart declined to comment.

 Get information on U.S. Port congestion in one central place on miq.com.
 Visit our new hub for Ocean Freight Forwarding Market Updates and check back regularly for new details.

 Ocean Market Update Hub

 The congestion at Los Angeles and Long Beach ports has been going on for at least two months, but no one expected it to last this long, and no one anticipates an immediate fix – gridlocked docks possibly threatens holiday season.
 By Deborah Belgum

 For nearly two weeks now, Ram Kundani has been waiting to receive seven cargo containers filled with tops, sweaters and dresses shipped from Bangladesh, China and Indonesia to the ports of Los Angeles and Long Beach.
 But some 10 days after their arrival, the containers on Oct.
 21 were still stacked on container vessels as gridlocked docks made it difficult to unload the big metal boxes.